core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 The Reply-From Option is of class U for OSCORE {{RFC8613}}.
 Hence, also when Group OSCORE is used between the client and the servers {{I-D.ietf-core-oscore-groupcomm}}, the proxy that has forwarded the group request to the servers is able to include the option into a server response, before forwarding this response back to the (previous hop proxy closer to the) origin client.

-Since the security association between the client and the proxy provides message integrity, any further intermediaries between the two as well as any on-path active adversaries are not able to undetectably remove the Reply-From Option from a forwarded server response.
+The security association between the client and the proxy MUST provide message integrity, so that further intermediaries between the two as well as on-path active adversaries are not able to undetectably remove the option from a forwarded server response or alter its content.
 This ensures that the client can correctly distinguish the different responses and identify the corresponding origin servers.

+The security association between the client and the proxy SHOULD also provide message confidentiality.
+Otherwise, any further intermediaries between the two as well as any on-path passive adversaries would be able to access the option content, and thus learn the addressing information of servers in the group.
+This may in turn be used by an on-path active adversary to perform a more efficient, selective suppression of follow-up requests that the client sends to a specific server, either directly, or indirectly via the proxy.

-When the proxy protects the response forwarded back to the client using OSCORE (see {{I-D.ietf-core-oscore-capable-proxies}}) and/or (D)TLS, message integrity is achieved in the leg between the client and the proxy.
+When the proxy protects the response forwarded back to the client using OSCORE (see {{I-D.ietf-core-oscore-capable-proxies}}) and/or (D)TLS, both message integrity and message confidentiality are achieved in the leg between the client and the proxy.

 The same considerations above about security associations apply when a chain of proxies is used (see {{sec-proxy-chain}}), with each proxy but the last one in the chain acting as client with the next hop towards the origin servers.